-Trauma work involves somatic (body) wisdom, talking and sharing what feels safe to share, and noticing patterns in feelings or emotions.
+Trauma work involves somatic (body) wisdom, talking and sharing what feels safe to share, and noticing patterns in feelings or emotions, and patterns of behaviour and belief.
+We work to be in contact with the system of trauma, to recognize it and integrate it.
 One of the issues about trauma is that there was no rescuer present at the time of the traumatic event.
 Whether we were children or older, we did not get the help we needed.
 There was something missing.
 With trauma work, we bring in that missing piece.

 We slowly and gently follow the body.